twilio/react-native-twilio-video-webrtc/README.md

 }
 ```

-Also you will need to install `expo-build-properties` package:
+Also, you will need to install `expo-build-properties` package:

 ```shell
 npx expo install expo-build-properties